howardpanton/angular-2-webpack-seed/README.md

 gulp --env=production

 ```

 ## Tests

 Tests have been setup with Jasmine, Karma and Istanbul.
-Unit test should be stored
-in `/src/app/` within the corresponding folders.
+Unit test should be stored in `/src/app/` within the corresponding folders.

-End to End tests should be stored in `./e2e/`
+End to End tests have been setup using protractor and should be stored in `./e2e/`

 ## Builds

-The default task is `gulp` and this will start the build system and watch for any changes in the css/js/app folders.

-You should see a message when the default gulp task is running to say that browsersync has initialised on localhost:7000.
+The UI uses two build systems, Webpack and Rollup, you could also builds using SystemJs and gulp, but this will need some modifications to the Gulp file.
+You can run a build by typing the command `npm run build-webpack` or `npm run build-aot` this will start off the build process and clean up any unecessary files.

+The main difference in the build systems is that webpack chunks the files as it processes the build and creates 3 files `app.js' `vendor.js` and `pollyfill.js`.
+Webpack will also package any assets the application requires such as css or images.

+The rollup build uses es2015 tree-shaking to remove any unecessary modules and it creates a single build file in `./dist`.
+AoT compilation will also be doe pre-build.

+All builds can be viewed by running `gulp connect open`, this will run a server at `localhost:8080`.

+If you need to change any port or path settings you can edit `./comfig.yml`.

 ## Issues

+There is currently an issue with Angular 2 webpack and the NPM `@types` module.
+To get around this bug, the `node_modules/@types` directory is removed at build time.